Mixelate/mix.js/README.md

-## 💥 Apliko: A TypeScript Discord.js framework targeted towards professionals
+## 💥 Apliko: A TypeScript Discord.js framework

 Apliko is a Discord.js framework aimed at ```making the work of professionals easier and faster```.
 It provides older implementations of Discord API components to make both implementation and execution faster.
 On top of that it uses a collection of applications to accomplish common tasks in Discord bots.
 These include slash commands, channel controllers, questionnaires, and panels.